Multi-Gas Monitor (Multi-Gas Monitor) - 01.29.14

 Vista Photonics, Inc., Santa Fe, NM, United States

-The primary objective of the investigation is to demonstrate the general suitability of TDLS gas sensors onboard spacecraft.
-The investigation seeks to demonstrate that narrowband, low-power, semiconductor lasers operating in the infrared wavelength region meet the gas detection sensitivity and specificity requirements for long term spacecraft operation on a physical platform that is likewise compatible with the space application.
+The primary objective of Multi-Gas Monitor is to demonstrate the general suitability of tunable diode laser spectroscopy (TDLS) gas sensors onboard spacecraft.
+The investigation seeks to demonstrate that narrowband, low power, semiconductor lasers operating in the infrared wavelength region meet the gas detection sensitivity and specificity requirements for long term spacecraft operation on a physical platform that is likewise compatible with the space application.

 Monitoring levels of oxygen, carbon dioxide, ammonia, and humidity is important for crewmembers’ health and safety.
-After the technology is verified to work in microgravity, the platform can be adapted to other gases, including dangerous combustion byproducts like carbon monoxide.
+After the technology is verified to work long term in the ISS environment, the platform can be adapted to other gases, including dangerous combustion byproducts like carbon monoxide.
 Future space exploration vehicles and habitats would benefit from similar low-power, real-time air sensors.

 Portable, low-power instruments that detect small concentrations of multiple gases at a time could be useful in power plant pollution monitors, atmospheric research, and food quality assurance.
 Tunable laser sensors can also be used in breath-based medical diagnostics and for workplace safety in industrial settings.